NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules9-3-0-to-9-4-0.md

 Insert field 17, Fan Heat Gain In Airstream Fraction.

+Field 18, previous field 15.
+No other changes.

+Field 19, previous field 17.
+No other changes.

-Remaining fields 18 onward are the same as previous fields 15 onwards.
+Remaining fields 20 onward are the same as previous fields 18 onwards.
 No other changes.